CakeDC/favorites/readme.md

 ## Support ##

-For support and feature request, please visit the [Comments Plugin Support Site](http://cakedc.lighthouseapp.com/projects/59901-favourites-plugin/).
+For support and feature request, please visit the [Favorites Plugin Support Site](http://cakedc.lighthouseapp.com/projects/59901-favourites-plugin/).

 For more information about our Professional CakePHP Services please visit the [Cake Development Corporation website](http://cakedc.com).